 GeneCards Summary for TSEN2 Gene

-TSEN2 (TSEN2 TRNA Splicing Endonuclease Subunit) is a Protein Coding gene.
-Diseases associated with TSEN2 include pontocerebellar hypoplasia type 2b and tsen2-related pontocerebellar hypoplasia.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+TSEN2 (TRNA Splicing Endonuclease Subunit 2) is a Protein Coding gene.
+Diseases associated with TSEN2 include pontocerebellar hypoplasia type 2b and pontocerebellar hypoplasia, type 2e.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include nucleic acid binding and tRNA-intron endonuclease activity.

 UniProtKB/Swiss-Prot for TSEN2 Gene